 There are several national parks and interesting hikes through the small mountain on Morne Seychellois National Park.
-Exploring cloud forests with exotic orchids, rare endemic birds, palms like the coco de mer, and other tropical plants is appealing.
+Exploring cloud forests with exotic orchids, rare birds, palms like the coco de mer, and other endemic tropical plants is appealing.

 In the heat and humidity, you must start hiking early – around 6 am.
 Sun this close to the Equator is fierce!
 I was told to expect my skin color to change before I leave the islands – without sunbathing….
 Snorkeling is on the agenda and maybe some kayaking.
 They say swimming is dangerous because of heavy undertow.
-So far, I haven’t seen surfers, so maybe there is better surfing on other islands.
+So far, I haven’t seen surfers on Mahé, so maybe there is better surfing on other islands.

 The cuisine that is uniquely Seychellois is a combination of flavours from African, French, Chinese, Indian, and English cooking.

 The beaches have shark barriers, but I’ve read conflicting information about how effectively they protect swimmers.
-The sand is soft and clean with interesting boulders along the shoreline.
+The sand is soft and clean with interesting pinkish boulders along the shoreline.
 The water is picture-perfect turquoise blue!
-I plan to visit Praslin and La Digue and some of the closer small islands but have not yet taken the ferries or ventured out on the ocean.
+I plan to visit Praslin and La Digue and some of the closer small islands but have not yet taken the ferries or ventured out on the sea.

 Marie-Antoinette Creole Restaurant

 Seychellois food is unique, and so far, my favorite restaurant is Marie-Antoinette, where they serve delicious authentic creole cuisine.
 I enjoyed a long, lingering lunch there last Saturday.
-Surprisingly, many of the restaurants on Mahé are expensive.
-Guess I got spoiled by the delicious, inexpensive food in South Africa.
+Surprisingly, many of the restaurants on Mahé are quite expensive.
+Guess I got spoiled by the delicious, comparatively inexpensive food in South Africa.

 At one time, Marie-Antoinette was a hotel built in “colonial style architecture with a high roof and polished wooden staircase”.
 The building dates to the 1800s.
 It became a national monument in 2011 and is home to the Livingstone Gallery, in honour of the late American adventurer, Henry Morton Stanley.
 Stanley stayed there often during the 1870s and named his accommodation Livingstone Cottage, after Dr. David Livingstone, a Scottish missionary presumed lost in Africa.

 Some of the Creole dishes on Marie Antoinette’s menu include golden apple and pumpkin chutney, fish stew, chicken curry, aubergine fritters, and an unforgettable spicy mango salad.
-There’s a beautiful flower and spice garden surrounding the gorgeous building.
+There’s a beautiful flower and spice garden surrounding the gorgeous Victorian building.